Core abaci and Diophantine equations I: fundamental weight: Core abaci of classical affine types

 \subsubsection{Type $D^{(1)}_l$}

-In \cite{HJ2}, Hanusa and Jones defined type $\tilde{D}/D$ cores to be certain $A^{(1)}$-type cores.
-We shall connect them to $0$-cores of affine type $D_l^{(1)}$ based on the preparation given in Section 2. \begin{definition}\cite[Definition 5.1]{HJ2} A partition $\lam$ is said to be even if the number of the diagonal nodes in $[\lam]$ is even. \end{definition}
+We shall connect the cores of $\tilde{D}/D$ type to $0$-core abaci of affine type $D_l^{(1)}$ based on the preparation given in Section 2. \begin{definition}\cite[Definition 5.1]{HJ2} A partition $\lam$ is said to be even if the number of the diagonal nodes in $[\lam]$ is even. \end{definition}

 It is easy to check the following simple result. \begin{lemma} A partition $\lam$ is even if and only if the number of beads on the right side of the dashed line in $(\lam, 0)$ is even. \end{lemma}